bookofproofs/bookofproofs.github.io/_sources/history/20th-century/khaketla.md

 * Bennett Makalo Khaketla was born in Qacha's Nek, a mountainous region of what was then called Basutoland and is now known as Lesotho.
 * Caroline Ntseliseng 'Masechele Khaketla, originally Caroline Ramolahloane, was born in the Berea district of Lesotho.
 * She taught in Thabana Girls' School then went to Morija Training College where she met Bennett Makalo Khaketla.
-* They both taught at Basutoland High School in Morija but he was dismissed for political activities so they went to Nigel in South Africa where Khaketla was the principal of Charterson High School.
 * Bennett Makalo Khaketla published two novels, three plays and a collection of poems between 1945 and 1954.
 * Bennett Makalo Khaketla's book Lesotho 1970 detailed the alledged brutalities of Jonathan and the book was banned in Losotho.
-* The Khaketlas had six children, four sons and two daughters, the eldest being Sechele Khaketla who became a pianist.
-* Another brother Maieane Khaketla became an Anglican priest who, over the years, has been suspended and arrested.
-* 'Mamphono Khaketla attended her mother's 'Iketsetseng Private School' both for her primary and for her secondary education.
 * After the award of the Certificate, Khaketla entered the National University of Lesotho which is in Roma, about 35 km southeast of Maseru.
 * After the award of a Bachelor of Education in 1980 and the Diploma in Education in 1982, Khaketla went to the United States where she studied at the University of Wisconsin-Madison.
 * Both of these were three author works with, as well as Khaketla, Thomas A Romberg who was her thesis advisor and Linda Wilson.